 a) deciding to support the GWCT through one of our main membership types*

-* Our main membership types include: Premium, Individual, Joint and Overseas.
-Other types, including: Trade, Corporate and Keeper, are excluded.
+* Our main membership types include: Premium, Individual, Joint, Gamekeeper, Trade and Overseas.
+Other types, including Corporate are excluded.